bitcoin-systems/secp256k1/README.md

 # secp256k1

 Rust implementation of secp256k1 curve.
-Bare matter implementation without using any crates.
+Bare metal implementation without using any crates.

 # Running the project